Performance Testing and Optimization - Comprehensive Guide 2025

 You can't improve what you don't measure.

-APM (Application Performance Monitoring) is your eyes in production.
-You see response times, error rates, database queries, dependencies, user experience - all in real-time.
-New Relic, Datadog, Application Insights - industry leaders that show you exactly what's happening with your application under load.
+APM (Application Performance Monitoring) gives you visibility into production.
+Response times, error rates, database queries, dependencies, user experience, all in real-time.
+New Relic, Datadog, and Application Insights are the main options, and they show you exactly what's happening with your application under load.

 New Relic - All-in-One APM